Oslandia/building-server/README.md

 # Building server

-This is a prototype for a simple WFS server that retrieves polyhedral surfaces from a POSTGIS database and sends them back in a glTF file.
+This is a prototype for a simple web server that retrieves polyhedral surfaces from a POSTGIS database and sends them back in a glTF or GeoJSON file.

+It relies on a Bounding Volume Hierarchy (BVH) to transmit progressively the geometric data.
+A script for building the BVH is provided in this repository.

 ## Installation